grivkees/homebridge-carrier-infinity/README.md

 # Non-Issues

-* It may take 1-2 minutes from the time you make a change via homekit until your thermostat sees the change.
+* It may take 1-2 minutes from the time you make a change via HomeKit until your thermostat sees the change.
 This is an unavoidable result of how the thermostats poll for updates.

 # Disclaimer

 This is beta software.
 I have only tested this on my single system / single zone Bryant Evolution system.
+(Though other people have used it successfully with multi-zone and multi-system setups.)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,